jsun969/jsundotlol/src/content/blog/new-blog-lol.md

 | 2020.3-2021.7 | 螓首蛾眉 | WordPress                                          | myheod.cn  |
 | 2021.9-2022.2 | 荆棘小栈 | [JBlog](https://github.com/jsun969/JBlog) (NextJS) | jsun969.cn |

 And this blog is powered by [Astro](https://astro.build/) and inspired by [Moshyfawn's Corner](https://moshyfawn.dev/).
-Thanks a lot to moshtfawn's awesome code!
+Thanks a lot to moshyfawn's awesome code!

 It is also open-sourced.
 You can find the code at <https://github.com/jsun969/jsundotlol>.